EitanBakirov/insurance-form-parser/README.md

 ## 🛡️ Security Notes

-- Never commit your `.env` file.
+- ❌ Never commit your `.env` file.
-- Always use `.env.example` for templates.
+- ✅ Use `.env.example` as a template.
-- This app supports multiple users by letting each developer insert their own credentials.
+- 🔑 Each developer can configure their own credentials for local runs.

 ---